HOT+COLD Wallet setup Windows & Linux VPS

 All is clear till now?
 This part was successful?
 When yes go to the next step, when no start over.
 All steps are easy and clear.
 Read, understand and do it.

-Step 3 - Generate the masternode private key and txid
+Step 3 - Generate the masternode entry and the RPC user and password

 Step 4 - Setting up a Linux VPS

 You will choose a VPS provider which you like.
-You are paying more than 3$ per month for you server?
-Be not so lazy and search, you will find nice providers from 1.50$/month.
+You are paying more than 5$ per month for you server?
+Be not so lazy and search, you will find nice providers from 2.50$/month.
 You not need “special” security extras, like DDOS protection.

 Use fail2ban and the UFW firewall for security hardening.
 But what I’m telling you, when you install you’re masternode manually, you know this all.

 Be patient with other different masternodes on one server.
-My suggestion is, run not more than two masternodes on one machine with 1GB memory.
+My suggestion is, run not more than four masternodes on one machine with 1GB memory.

 This hardware specs are enough for a stable masternode: 1024 MB (1GB RAM), 20 GB disc, 1 CPU